shreyask3107/shreyask3107.github.io/_pages/other.md

 ****************************************
 ## Music: ##
 ### Instruments
 I learned to play the harmonium from my grandfather and then later by attending classes.
 This eventually led me to learn to play the piano.
 This change was initially quite difficult as one plays a harmonium with only one hand (right in my case) whereas piano is played with both hands.
-I would definitely like to learn a few other instruments like violin.
+I would definitely like to learn a few other instruments like violin(which is considered to be hard:P).
 ### Bands/Artists
-I do like a lot of genres: ranging from rap to rock.
-My favorite artists include Coldplay, Imagine Dragons, Linkin Park, One Republic, The Score, The Script, Led Zeppelin, Guns N' Roses and Eminem.
+My playlist has genres ranging from rap to classical music.
+My favorite modern-artists include Coldplay, Imagine Dragons, Linkin Park, One Republic, TØP, The Score, The Script, Led Zeppelin, Guns N' Roses, RHCP, Eminem and many more.
-I also like theme songs and scores from Hans Zimmer, Ramin Djawadi , Brian Tyler ([F1 theme!](https://www.youtube.com/watch?v=8AYy-BcjRXg)), Ludwig G&ouml;ransson and Alan Silvestri.
+Along with this, I also like theme songs and scores from Hans Zimmer, Ramin Djawadi , Brian Tyler ([F1 theme!](https://www.youtube.com/watch?v=8AYy-BcjRXg)), Ludwig G&ouml;ransson, Alan Silvestri.
+I also listen to Ludovico Einaudi, Mozart, Beethoven.

 ****************************************
 ## Languages: ##